coil-kt/coil/coil-video/README.md

 }
 ```

+If a frame time isn't specified, the first frame of the video is decoded.

 And that's it!
-The `ImageLoader` will automatically detect any videos and extract their frames them correctly.
+The `ImageLoader` will automatically detect any videos and extract their frames.